Efford

 Efford (anciently Eppeford, Elforde, etc.) is an historic manor formerly in the parish of Eggbuckland, Devon, England.
-Today it has been absorbed by large, mostly post-World War II, eastern suburb of the city of Plymouth.
+Today it has been absorbed by the city of Plymouth to become a large, mostly post-World War II, eastern suburb of the city.
 It stands on high ground approximately 300 feet above the Laira estuary of the River Plym and provides views over long distances: to the north across Dartmoor, to the east and south-east across the South Hams.
 It consists predominantly of local authority and housing association properties.
 Before this land was built upon it was known as 'The Wilds of Efford', and was largely unspoilt countryside and marsh land.
 That a deer park may have been attached to the manor is suggested by the survival of the street name "Deer Park Drive".

 Etymology

 The former manor is situated on land sloping down towards the River Plym and it was suggested by the Devon historian Tristram Risdon (d.1640) that its ancient name was Ebbing-Ford "of a passage through the River Plym by which it lieth".
 A ford existed here by which travellers could cross the river at ebb tide, hence "Ebb-Ford".
 Today much of the river has silted up and has been reclaimed and built-upon.